 Many recent graduates and experienced professionals are dreaming to work and live abroad.
 2023 is a perfect year to change your life and get out of your comfort zone.
 Firstly, international career can be extremely rewarding.
 Secondly, you can improve your skills and achieve new professional exposure.
 But how to get a job abroad remains a big question.

 Finding a job abroad can be a daunting experience, but we are here to help.
 With over 30 years supporting expats around the world, we will give you easy steps to get a job abroad.
 Are you ready?

 How to get a job abroad: step-by-step guide

-Jobs abroad in 2021 are on the rise, according to recent data from LinkedIn.
+Jobs abroad are on the rise, according to data from LinkedIn.
 Since the start of the global pandemic, remote working has become very popular.
 Besides, many companies have international offices these days.

 Deciding to move and find a job abroad is a big decision.
 Factors such as learning a new language and cultural differences make individuals sceptical about moving overseas.
 However, getting a job abroad can open up an array of opportunities.
 An international move will really show your adaptability and tenacity as well as your comfortability around taking risks, which hiring managers always wants to see examples of.

 Getting a job abroad is the main reason people become expats

 Step 1/ How to get a job abroad: analyse the job market and your skills

 Set up the direction